-“As the winter weather settles in Central Indiana, but it is still important to be prepared,” said Tyler Stepsis, M.D., medical director of the Michael & Susan Smith Emergency Department at Eskenazi Health.
-“Utilizing a winter emergency kit for your vehicle and your home, obtaining portable mobile chargers, booster cables, flashlights, first aid kits and items to stay warm will help keep you and your loved ones safe during unexpected emergencies.
+“As the winter weather settles in Central Indiana, it is important to be prepared,” said Tyler Stepsis, M.D., medical director of the Michael & Susan Smith Emergency Department at Eskenazi Health.
+“Utilizing a winter emergency kit for your vehicle and your home and obtaining portable mobile chargers, booster cables, flashlights, first aid kits and items to stay warm will help keep you and your loved ones safe during unexpected emergencies.
 Make sure to check the weather to ensure you’re properly prepared for this winter season.”

 Heavy snow and ice storms are also serious threats to the roads during the winter months, often stalling or paralyzing entire areas, cities or regions.
 The National Weather Service states that approximately 70% of injuries from snow or ice are in the form of motor vehicle accidents, with 25% resulting in people caught outside in a storm.